 Surprisingly it’s a condition dentists are not trained in school to recognize.
 In fact, they’re not even taught that it exists.
 This is difficult to believe since cavitations in the jawbone are not a new discovery; it was described as early as 1848 by Thomas Bond in the first oral pathology book.

-DETECTION: We use 3D (three dimensional) cone beam x-rays (obtained from other offices that perform this service) to help diangnose the presence of compromised bone and potential infected areas; applied kinesiology, electro-dermal / electro acupuncture, and thermography are also viable diagnostic tools. ***Despite extensive proof and documentation of these diagnostic methods the dental/medical community (and insurance companies) only accept positive lab results from the culturing of biopsied tissues as proof of cavitation/jawbone infection.
-For more information see our Frequently Asked Questions Page (Click Here).
+DETECTION: We use 3D (three-dimensional) cone-beam x-rays to help diagnose the presence of compromised bone and potentially infected areas; applied kinesiology, electro-dermal /electro-acupuncture, and thermography are also viable diagnostic tools. ***Despite extensive proof and documentation of these diagnostic methods the dental/medical community (and insurance companies) only accept positive lab results from the culturing of biopsied tissues as proof of cavitation/jawbone infection.

 If you answer “YES” to any of the following questions it is highly likely you have some level of sleep apnea.

 - Do you snore on a regular basis?
 Does your snoring cause you or your sleeping partner to wake up?